 Basically, it's a substance that raises NAD levels in our cells.
 NAD (nicotinamide adenine dinucleotide), a critical factor involved in producing energy (ATP).
 Research suggests declines in cellular NAD production may be associated with diseases including even the aging process.
 It's hoped that by boosting NAD levels, disease – and maybe aging – can be slowed down.

-That's were supplements like NMN, Niagen and Elysium Basis come into play.
+That's where supplements like NMN, Niagen, and Elysium Basis come into play.
 Both of these supplements contain a molecule called nicotinamide riboside.
 It's a substance derived from the B vitamin, niacin.
 All of these are touted to raise NAD levels.
 The makers of those other supplements feel they are better at augmenting NAD production.

 They argue the NMN molecule is too big to meaningfully raise NAD levels.
 In the video below, I address some of that research and along the way bring up some questions I hope are addressed in future research.